SourceForge Logo

 Some history

-It seems there is no longer any maintenance of this program and I couldn't reach the original author.
-Because Fragistics generates quite cool statistics from Quake3 log files I decided to take this GPL project and give it a new try by uploading it to sourceforge.net.
+It seems there is no longer any maintenance of this program and the original author couldn't be reached.
+Because Fragistics generates quite cool statistics from Quake3 log files, Steffen decided to take this GPL project and give it a new try by uploading it to sourceforge.net.

 Current state